-Although the reporting of anonymous usage data was a completely separate function to Active Monitoring they shared the same underlying mechanism, meaning in v5.45 it wasn't clear when Active Monitoring had been disabled.
+Although the reporting of anonymous usage data was a completely separate function to Active Monitoring, they shared the same underlying mechanism, meaning in v5.45, it wasn't clear when Active Monitoring had been disabled.

-How to resolve this issue
+How to resolve this issue:

-After listening to your feedback, version 5.46 resolved this issue by separating cleaning functionality (Active Monitoring) from analytics reporting, providing more user control options and renaming some features to make their function clearer.
+After listening to your feedback, version 5.46 resolved this issue by separating cleaning functionality (Active Monitoring) from analytics reporting, providing more user control options, and renaming some features to make their function clearer.

 We also released a Data Factsheet with CCleaner v5.46: